 - Experience with syngeneic tumor models is preferred; experience with GEMMs is a plus.

-- Required skills include: model development, tumor implantation, animal identification and randomization, dosing via IV, IP, SC, I-TUMOR and PO routes, tumor measurements by caliper, blood draws by tail vessel micro-sampling, cardiac puncture and tissue/tumor collection at necropsy including fixation, freezing and tissue disaggregation to support ex vivo analyses
+- Required skills include: tumor model development, tumor implantation, animal identification and randomization, dosing via IV, IP, SC, I-TUMOR and PO routes, tumor measurements by caliper, blood draws by tail vessel micro-sampling, cardiac puncture and tissue/tumor collection at necropsy including fixation, freezing and tissue disaggregation to support ex vivo analyses.

-- Proficiency in designing multi-color FACS panels and using them to characterize tumor infiltrating lymphocytes is very highly desirable.
+- Experience utilizing multi-color FACS to characterize tumor infiltrating lymphocytes is desirable.

 - Proficiency in cell culture and ex vivo techniques such as qPCR, ELISA (MSD), or WB is required.